hirleydayan/RepData_PeerAssessment1/PA1_template.md

 ## [1] TRUE
 ```

-The unzipped file, which is in csv file, is read with the commands in the next
+The unzipped file, which is in the csv file, is read with the commands in the next
 lines.